 - The SLP helps prepare and guide his/her student in a social class and help in getting ready for an oral report with the student’s group mates.

-- The PT observes a student in a classroom, noting some physical barriers that affect the student’s learning and figure out a way to provide the student with a better place at the school to help improve learning progress
+- The PT observes a student in a classroom, noting some physical barriers that affect the student’s learning and figuring out a way to provide the student with a better place at the school to help improve learning progress under Integrated therapy.

 - The SLP observes his/her student in a social class to see how his/her students do with initiating conversations with peers